AtomicTessellator/fhi-vibes/docs/Documentation/calculator_setup.md

 Set up socket communication via [`SocketIOCalculator`](https://wiki.fysik.dtu.dk/ase/ase/calculators/socketio/socketio.html?highlight=socketio#ase.calculators.socketio.SocketIOCalculator).
 This has the potential to speed up calculations since a complete restart of FHI-aims after each completed SCF cycle is avoided.
 This feature is optional but recommended to use when performing calculations for related structures, e.g., during molecular dynamics simulations or phonon calculations.

+Using this can lead to slight deviations in the energies, forces, and stresses listed in the trajectory file vs. the electronic structure output file due to different conversion factors between Hartree and eV.

 #### `host`

 The IP address to access the socket.
 Default is `localhost` and will only have to be modified for certain architectures (this will likely be made clear in the system documentation).